 - They haven’t purchased a complimentary SKU

-Then you setup a campaign running a video that sells the complementary product and your target your list.
-How compelling is it to say, “Hey, you have Boomstick, now layer on the benefits of Boom Silk.”
-Then you can run PLAs of the different Boom Stick options along with the video.
-It will take some serious will power for your prospects to say no to this type of appeal.
+Then, you set up a campaign running a video that sells the complementary product and you target your list.
+How compelling is it to say, “Hey, you have Boomstick, now layer on the benefits of Boomsilk.”
+Then you can run PLAs of the different Boomstick options along with the video.
+It will take some serious willpower for your prospects to say no to this type of appeal.

-Step 6: Add YouTube Remarketing Lists to your Search and Shopping Campaigns to Close the Loop.
+Step 6: Close the Loop by Adding YouTube Remarketing Lists to Search and Shopping Campaigns

 For users who see your Trueview remarketing ads, but still don’t purchase, not all hope is lost.
 Some clients will come back later via other channels.
 Some people will see your YouTube ads, not click, and then later go to Google to search for your products.

-In this scenario it’s nice to make sure your search and shopping ads show up for those users when they hunt for you on Google.
+In this scenario, it’s nice to make sure your search and shopping ads show up for those users when they hunt for you on Google.
 It’s also nice to see how many of them convert.
-You can accomplish both by building lists lists of people who view your videos as ads and then layering them in to your Google Search and Google Shopping campaigns.
+You can accomplish both by building lists of people who view your videos as ads and then layering them into your Google Search and Google Shopping campaigns.

-Now your ready to unleash the power of YouTube ads for remarketing and client retention/repurchase.
-In closing I have 4 recommendations as you get started.
+Now you're ready to unleash the power of YouTube retargeting and client retention/repurchase.
+Check out the 4 recommendations below to get started.

 - Focus more on the message rather than production quality of your videos.
 You don’t have to spend a lot on video production.
 I’ve seen some ads do phenomenally well that cost less than a few thousand dollars.
 The key is to get the message right.
 Make your benefits come to life in the video.
 This usually doesn’t require special effects, explosions, etc.

 - Test different videos.
-Don’t launch with just one video.
-If you do, you might come to the conclusion that video doesn’t work, when, in reality, you just didn’t have a great video.
-Test different appeals, different openings, and different offers.
+Don’t launch with just one video when testing your video retargeting.
+If you do, you might come to the conclusion that that video doesn’t work, when, in reality, you just didn’t have a great video.
+Test different appeals, different openings and different offers.

 - Watch other key metrics.
 While conversions and sales are king, there are other metrics that you need to watch as you evaluate the effectiveness of your ads.
 In addition to CPA, also consider View Through Rates (VTR).
 Your View Through Rate is the percentage of people who see your ad who watch it through to the billable point.
 So a VTR of 30% means that 30% of the people who are served your ad actually watch it to the :30 point.
 Here’s a quick guide for what’s good and what’s not:

-- Not so good - A VTR of Less than 20% is fairly week.
+- Not so good - A VTR of Less than 20% is fairly weak.
 If you get into the single digits you can be confident that something is wrong with your video.